noHackses/riscv64-research/install riscv fedora.md

 ## Installation

-We need to install the following packets :
+We need to install the following packages :
 -  Sphinx (Python)
 -  Ninja
 -  Autoconf